Economic and Political Overview

 - Christian Democratic People’s Party (KDNP): right-wing, propagates national conservatism; acts as a sister organisation of Fidesz

-- Jobbik: initially far-right and anti-EU, the party has switched to more mainstream right political line
+- Jobbik: initially far-right and anti-EU, the party has switched to the more mainstream right political line

 - Politics Can Be Different (LMP): centre, green-liberal, champions protection of the environment, supports sustainable development and aims to work against corruption